 Due to parliamentary convention I can only deal with personal enquiries from my own constituents.
 If you’re not sure if I’m your local Member of Parliament, you can quickly check below using your postcode.

-Ordinarily, I ask those who wish to speak with me in person to attend one of my regular help and advice surgeries.
+Ordinarily, I ask those who wish to speak with me in person to attend one of my regular help and advice surgeries at indoor venues across the East end.
 Unfortunately, these are currently unable to go ahead due to coronavirus restrictions.

-As an alternative, I am offering telephone and video chat surgeries.
-I am still here to help, so please feel free to get in touch.
+If you can't make these outdoor surgeries or would prefer an alternative, I am also offering telephone and video chat surgeries.
+I am here to help, so please feel free to get in touch if you'd like to set a call up.